-Similar in size and structure to a Greyhound, the Lurcher is lean and athletic with long legs, a deep chest for enhanced lung capacity aiding stamina, small, high-set ears and a defined muzzle.
+Lurchers can really be any size, as they are a cross of any of the sighthounds.
+If the cross contains greyhound and whippet, for example, the lurcher would probably be the size of a small greyhound, whereas a cross containing Irish wolfhound and Saluk would be much bigger.
+Typically, the Lurcher is lean and athletic with long legs, a deep chest for enhanced lung capacity, small, high-set ears and a defined muzzle.
 Unlike a Greyhound, the Lurcher coat is typically longer, as inherited from the Collie crosses.
 There is no breed standard when it comes to coat colour, due to the fact there is no standard breed pairing, although a Long-Haired and a Short-Haired variety are recognised.
 When it comes to shedding, some Lurchers will shed a lot, while others will shed little.

 Contrary to popular belief, the Lurcher is an amiable, relaxed and gentle breed, with a quiet temperament that enjoys regular human contact.
 Like the Greyhound, the Lurcher is neither aggressive nor highly strung, but docile and dependable towards its owners.
 Compatible with children and other house pets when introduced to them gradually, the breed is low maintenance and makes a great addition to any home setting.
-Whilst there are discrepancies across gender, the average Lurcher will weigh between 27-32 kg, with a life expectancy of approximately 12-15 years when shown appropriate love and care.
+Whilst there are discrepancies across gender, the average Lurcher will weigh between 27-32 kg, with a life expectancy of approximately 12-15 years.

 Generally very healthy and long-lived, the Lurcher makes a relatively low maintenance breed choice when it comes to ensuring optimum health.
 That said, the Lurcher is not completely exempt from medical affliction, with documented cases of muscle and joint injury, as well as more serious incidences of bone cancer and gastric tortion being identified in the breed.